What is Rubik's Cube? top

 Introductory top

-Ernö Rubik, a Hungarian professor of physics and design, invented
+Ernö Rubik, a Hungarian professor of physics and

-the cube in 1974.
-About 1980 Rubik's cube spread out all over the world
+design, invented the cube in 1974.
+About 1980 Rubik's cube spread out all

+were sold worldwide.
 People tried to solve it.
-But most of them kept to one slice or to two
+But most of them kept to

-In Germany the magazine DER SPIEGEL published the first solution, which
+In Germany the magazine DER SPIEGEL published the first

 The following seven pictures show how the cube is solved.